Family History Books Are Valuable

-When we uncover how a family struggled through hardships to get where they are today, when we really understand their viewpoints, it often answers questions we’ve asked ourselves about them, such as why grandpa responds the way he does or what makes Great Aunt Trudy hold onto certain idiosyncrasies.
+When we uncover how our family struggled through hardships to get where they are today, when we really understand their viewpoints, it often answers questions we’ve asked ourselves about them, such as why grandpa responds the way he does or what makes Great Aunt Trudy hold onto certain idiosyncrasies.
 In addition, this knowledge can also explain our roles in our family and community.

 There are many different ways you can preserve family memories.
 If you have zillions of photographs, perhaps a scrapbook format would work.
 Some people build and bury a time capsule.
 Others gather all the recipes handed down through the generations and create a cookbook.